PriorWeaver: Prior Elicitation via Iterative Dataset Construction: Background and Related Work

 \subsection{Tools for Prior Elicitation}

-The plurality of prior elicitation tools operate in the \textbf{\textit{parameter space}}, requiring analysts to express knowledge directly about statistical parameters.
-For example, \textsc{SHELF}~\cite{gosling-2018-shelf} and \textsc{MATCH}~\cite{morris2014match} support this process by asking analysts to specify moments (e.g., mean, variance), quantiles, or histograms (trial-roulette method), and then fitting a distribution to these inputs.
-Additionally, the \textsc{Preliz} tool, the system from Jones and Johnson~\cite{jones2014prior}, and Sarma and Kay's tool~\cite{sarma2020prior} incorporate \emph{predictive exploration}~\cite{kadane1998experiences}, allowing analysts to interactively change parameters and view the predicted distribution of the response variable implied by their parameter choices (i.e., prior predictive checks).
+The majority of prior elicitation tools operate in the \textbf{\textit{parameter space}}, requiring analysts to express knowledge directly about statistical parameters of the model.
+For example, \textsc{shelf}~\cite{gosling-2018-shelf} and \textsc{match}~\cite{morris2014match} support this process by asking analysts to specify moments (e.g., mean, variance), quantiles, or histograms (e.g., trial-roulette method~\cite{gore1987biostatistics}, which lets analysts distribute probability mass across bins), and then fitting a distribution according to these inputs.
+Additionally, the \textsc{preliz} tool, the system from Jones and Johnson~\cite{jones2014prior}, and Sarma and Kay's tool~\cite{sarma2020prior} utilize prior predictive checks (PPCs)~\cite{gabry2019visualization}.
+PPCs draw samples from the model’s prior distributions and use them to simulate the kinds of data the model would produce, also known as predictive distributions.
+This enables analysts to engage in \emph{predictive exploration}~\cite{kadane1998experiences}, a process of changing priors and assessing whether the chosen priors generate plausible data that aligns with analysts' domain knowledge.
 While predictive exploration improves interpretability, these tools still require analysts to reason about abstract statistical parameters whose behavior and real-world implications are often difficult to intuit.